aiven/aiven-docs/docs/tools/cli/vpc.md

 ### `avn vpc peering-connection create`

-Creates a peering connection for a project VPC to AWS, GCP or Azure.
+Creates a peering connection for a project VPC to AWS, Google Cloud or Azure.

 | Parameter                  | Information                                                                           |
 | -------------------------- | ------------------------------------------------------------------------------------- |